 Haha wreckless bus drivers..sounds very similar to the taxi/bus drivers in thailand, all in good fun tho.
 We're not expecting 5 star service so should be all good.

-Cheers again. about 6 years ago
+Cheers again. almost 7 years ago

 Honestly, Colombia is fine to travel.
 There have been a few major rockslides that have blocked some main roads, you'll have to do some research to see if you'll be encountering any of those and see about a detour.
 You do not need to be worried in city's or small towns for that matter, more danger to anyone that means tourists or locals are areas where there is very low population and lots of road surrounded by mountains, you don't want to stop anywhere that is very rural.
 As far as buses go it's definitely cheap but you will want to see about companies that offer the transportation to and from major city's at least.
-I live in Bogota the capital and travel often throughout the country. about 6 years ago
+I live in Bogota the capital and travel often throughout the country. almost 7 years ago